Pensions considerations for Students’ Unions

 Pensions issues on incorporation for SUs

 Many SUs choose to incorporate as a separate legal entity, because it offers more protection from personal liability for trustees, as well as simplifying administration.
-To see an outline of the potential benefits for SUs of incorporating, please read our article here.
+To see an outline of the potential benefits for SUs of incorporating, please read our article, Why should a students’ union incorporate?

 The key pensions issue for SUs on incorporation is inadvertently triggering a significant debt under pensions legislation.
 A debt is usually triggered by the transfer of assets and staff to the newly incorporated entity (although it can also arise in other cases too).
 This issue is relevant for any SU who participates in the SUSS, or any other DB scheme, such as a university’s own scheme.